IN THE ITAT AHMEDABAD BENCH ‘C’

 (b) For computing the profits derived in the business of the undertaking developing and building housing projects for claiming deduction u/s 80-IB (10) of the Act any deeming fiction provided under the Act such as section 40(a)(ia) should not be infused, instead the normal provisions of the Act has to be adopted.
 Profit thus worked out has to be deducted from the “Gross Total” income of the assessee for granting benefit u/s 80-IB (10) of the Act.

-11. For the above stated reasons we hereby allow this issue in favour of the revenue and against the assessee.
+11. For the above stated reasons we hereby allow this issue in favor of the revenue and against the assessee.

 12. However, from the facts of the case, it is not clear whether the assessee has deposited the tax deducted at source to the government treasury within the due date of filing of the return.
 If, he has done so, the penal provision of section 40(a)(ia) of the Act cannot be invoked.
 Therefore in the interest of justice we remit this issue also back to the file of the learned AO for such verification and to pass appropriate order as per law and merits.
 Accordingly, this issue is allowed for statistical purpose.